By Shruti Sonal:

 5. Apps That Help: In this smartphone savvy world of today, many apps are working studiously to help tackle problems that women face.
 Among many, the ‘I’m Shakti’ (IMS) app allows one to reach their emergency contacts by pressing the power button 5 times (in 2 seconds).
 A preset emergency SMS is then sent along with your GPS location to the people on your emergency list.
 Similarly, the Nirbhaya App lets the user send an SMS alert or call with a single touch in the event of an emergency.
 Another unique app is one called “Susuvidha” that collects information about all public toilets located in the vicinity and presents it to users in an easy-to-use format.
 Till now, over 4,000 toilets from India have been registered in the app’s database and can be found by users when needed.

-6. GPower: A program that is a mobile based data collecting and analysis tool, this was launched by the Child In Need institute in 2014.
+6. GPower: A program that is a mobile-based data collecting and analysis tool, this was launched by the Child In Need Institute in 2014.
 Focussed on bettering lives of adolescent girls in particular, members of the team visit localities and ask the girls questions about their education, health, family environment and general well-being, based on which they identify their levels of vulnerability.
 It looks at this real-time data monitoring to help tackle the issues of child labour, trafficking, malnutrition and even child marriage.
 As the team says, “We focus on adolescent girls because about 25 percent of India’s population falls into the age group 10-19.
 They will shape the future of our nation.”

 Their timely intervention has proven to benefit the lives of many young girls who are vulnerable and need assistance.

-While laws and legislations take care of the bigger problems that plague women, these simple inventions help make the everyday lives of women a tad bit easier.
+While laws and legislation take care of the bigger problems that plague women, these simple inventions help make the everyday lives of women a tad bit easier.
 And given the way science is constantly evolving and discovering, we look forward to more such interesting inventions that bring with them #windsofchange for a more equal society where no obstacles of any kind hold women back!